The prairie dog Personality

-If the words "infectiously mischievous" remind you of anyone, then chances are that you have a prairie dog in your life.
+If the words "infectiously mischievous" remind you of anyone, chances are that you have a prairie dog in your life.
 Petite, attractive and intelligent, this creature's free time is spent in bucolic surroundings, playing socially bonding games with friends and family.
 But despite its insatiable curiosity, the prairie dog is cautious about venturing into the unknown and the conflict between its homebody tendencies and restless intellect defines its personality.

 The Prairie Dog's Social Life